ivanokhotnikov/bidding_engine/README.md

 ## Strategy

-The Cpc update is proposed to be based on the trend of `Impressions` as a proxy for the market price of the keyword.
+The general strategy is to learn and replicate the historical strategy by implementing multivariate `Cpc` forecasting with the available keyword performance metrics from Google Ads Reporting.
+Alternatively, the `Cpc` update can be proposed to be based on the trend of `Impressions` as a proxy for the market price of the keyword.

+Due to a number of individual keywords and existence of broad-match modifiers, it is suggested to semantically cluster the keywords using pre-trained embeddings.

 ### Implementation plan